mbfoss/ezdap-adapters/WRITING-ADAPTERS.md

 ## Setup and teardown

 `setup` runs before the session.
-Use it to start the debugger as a server and report its port (debugpy, delve, js-debug), or to locate its binary and fail with a readable message.
+Use it to start the adapter as a server and report its port (debugpy, delve, js-debug), or to locate its binary and fail with a readable message.
 Return errors through `callback("...")`.
 Pass state as the second argument — `callback(nil, { handle = h })` — and it arrives as `teardown`'s second argument, which is